-A forgotten album of WWI Cirkut Panoramas
+June 1: A forgotten album of WWI Cirkut Panoramas

 We scheduled a zoom call and she showed me the images, which were unlike any Cirkut photographs I have seen before.
-From the size (about 5" tall and up to 40" wide) and the occasional tell-tale banding, it appears they were made with a No. 5 Cirkut, which, with it’s suit-case form factor, would have been ideal for capturing panoramas on the move through France as the Army Corps provided essential infrastructure, engineering, and combat support to frontline forces.
+From the size (about 5" tall and up to 40" wide) and the occasional tell-tale banding, it appears they were made with a No. 5 Cirkut, which, with it’s suit-case form factor, would have been ideal for capturing panoramas on the move through France and Belgium as the Army Corps provided essential infrastructure, engineering, and combat support to frontline forces.

 In Georgie's words, "Each is a mix of exquisite, brutal, and haunting.
 No death shows, but devastation and ruins, scarred landscapes and fallen walls and a bridge."
 There are also some surprising images of Army Corps convoys and incredible details of the vehicles and equipment they used in the field.
 And being attached to one unit and photographer, there's something about them that feels more intimate than the Schutz Group photos in the Library of Congress online catalog.